Knowing how to organize a yard sale successfully will save you much time and frustration on the day of the event.

 Go count your money!
 Remember to split the expenses and credit the person who stocked the cash box with change.

 Put away everything you don’t want to sell.
-I once had a garage sale where I portioned off a section of the garage with a sheet to hide the stuff I didn’t want to sell.
+I had a sale once where I portioned off a section of the garage with a sheet to hide the stuff I didn’t want to sell.
 Customers went back there anyway and pulled out stuff from the back.

 Your outdoor accessories and garden tools will find their way to the cashier’s table, as well.

-You’ll have buyers who add everything up and become affronted when you add it up yourself.
+Some buyers will add everything up and become affronted when you add it up yourself.
 Most people are honest, but it’s to your advantage to double-check their totals.

-Beware the loud bossy customers who demand special treatment or insist that you help carry their stuff to their car.
-Don’t be lured away from the cash box or the table with small, easily pocketable valuables.
+Beware the loud, bossy customers who demand special treatment or insist that you help carry their stuff to their car.
+Don’t be lured away from the cash box or a table with small, easily pocketable valuables.